Hayden-Olson/Hayden-Olson/README.md

 ## Technologies and Tools

 - Proficient in: Python, C#, HTML, CSS, C++, and Godot.
-- Skills: <Any Other Skills or Tools You Want to Highlight>
+- Skills: I do my best to keep things organized.

 ## Let's Connect!

 - Here is my [LinkedIn](https://www.linkedin.com/in/hayden-olson-44ba22394/) profile
-- Here is my [Twitter](Your Twitter Profile Link) profile

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀